 With proper treatment, most patients with acute lymphocytes now achieve complete remission, with no evidence of malignant cells in the blood.

 More than half remain disease-free for five years or more with continued therapy.
 These patients are supposed to be cured.

 Treatment results for other leukemias have not been as positive.

-In acute myelogenous leukemia, which is more common in adults, patients may experience a complete remission, but recurrence is common.
+In acute myelogenous leukemia, which is more common in adults, patients may experience complete remission, but recurrence is common.

 Chronic leukemias also occur more frequently in adults.
 These are characterized by a more gradual onset and a longer course.

-Chronic myelogenous leukemia, which has a peak incidence among adults in their 40s, can lie dormant for long periods before symptoms such as weight loss, low fever, and weakness appear.
+Chronic myelogenous leukemia, which has a peak incidence among adults in their 40s, can lie dormant for long before symptoms such as weight loss, low fever, and weakness appear.